 Montezuma Cypress Mini-Grow Kit

-Montezuma Cypress, also known as Montezuma Baldcypress, Sabino, or Ahuehuete is the national tree of Mexico and has been widely cultivated and revered there since pre-Columbian times.
-Montezuma Cypresses are among the oldest cultivated trees in the New World - some planted specimens are estimated at more than 1,600 yeas old.
-True old growth examples of this tree, some dating back reportedly more than 3,000 years, are considered sacred in Mexico, and are celebrated in religious ceremonies and festivals.
-The common name, “Ahuehuete,” means “Old Man In The Water” in Spanish - no doubt a reference to Montezuma Cypress’s penchant for growing near waterways and in flood zones.
+Montezuma Cypress — also known as Montezuma Baldcypress, Sabino, or Ahuehuete — is the national tree of Mexico and has been widely cultivated and revered there since pre-Columbian times.
+Montezuma Cypresses are among the oldest cultivated trees in the New World, with some planted specimens estimated at more than 1,600 years old.
+True old growth examples of this tree are considered sacred in parts of Mexico, and are celebrated in religious ceremonies and festivals.
+The common name, Ahuehuete, means "Old Man In The Water" in Spanish — no doubt a reference to Montezuma Cypress's penchant for growing near waterways and in flood zones.

 Perhaps the most famous Montezuma Cypress in the world is a specimen planted by an Aztec priest on what are now the grounds of the Catholic church in the town center of Santa Maria del Tule in the Mexican state of Oaxaca (around six miles east of the city of Oaxaca).
 This tree is known as "El Arbor del Tule," or sometimes "The Tree of Life," and has been called "the stoutest tree in the world" for its amazing trunk size, which, including the promontories and bays of its deep buttresses, exceeds 150 feet around.
 In 2001, "El Arbor" was placed on a UNESCO tentative list of World Heritage Sites.